AWS CloudFormation

 The user actions that the cfn-hup daemon calls periodically are defined in the hooks.conf configuration file.
 The hooks.conf file uses the following format:

-When the action is run, it is run in a copy of the current environment (that cfn-hup is in), with CFN_OLD_METADATA set to the previous value of path, and CFN_NEW_METADATA set to the current value.
+When the operation is run, it is run in a copy of the current environment (that cfn-hup is in), with CFN_OLD_METADATA set to the previous metadata value specified by path, and CFN_NEW_METADATA set to the current value.

-The hooks configuration file is loaded at cfn-hup daemon startup only, so new hooks will require the daemon to be restarted.
-A cache of previous metadata values is stored at /var/lib/cfn-hup/data/metadata_db (not human readable)—you can delete this cache to force cfn-hup to run all post.add actions again.
+The hooks configuration file is loaded at cfn-hup daemon start up only, so new hooks will require the daemon to be restarted.
+A cache of previous metadata values is stored at /var/lib/cfn-hup/data/metadata_db— you can delete this cache to force cfn-hup to run all post.add actions again.

 hookname